 Seriously, do not move here.
 Well, I’ll first state that I am a Californian transplant.
 I moved to Portland, OR from Oakland, CA where I was born and raised and eventually pushed out by gentrification.
 I had no choice but to move to the cheaper, cleaner, greener, sweeter, more tree’d up, sales taxless city of Portland.
-It was hard at first, getting used to more food options, friendlier people and all of the beer.
+It was hard at first, getting used to more food options, friendlier people, lack of crime, an abundance of creativeness, and all of the beer.
 But I’m adapting.

 Anyways, now that I am here, I have realized there are many reasons not to move to Portland, so I thought I would share them with you all.

 UPDATE: I actually moved out of Portland after 2.5 years.
 I lived in NW on 21st Ave, SW in Multnomah Village, and SE in Clinton.
 Portland is such a blue privileged bubble city of Bernie Washed one-sided thought; it’s disgusting.
 So maybe it’s your utopia?
 Keep reading for details and what grand city I moved to.
-Here’s a hint, Sin City.
+Here’s a hint.
+Or should I say dead giveaway?
 OK, so now you know but still keep reading.

 Seriously, this reason alone should be the main reason not to move here or anywhere in Oregon.
 No one ever told my Californian ass that Portland had dangerous poisonous spiders that can and will invade your house.
 If this doesn’t keep you away from Portland, then it’s likely that nothing will.
 The rest of these reasons just are not poisonous house invading spiders.
 The end all.